Short Form Bio

-Born in Nova Scotia, Younger left Halifax at the age of 17 and cut his teeth as a fledgling street performer in Toronto and Vancouver.
-At the age of 20 he headed for New York City to seek out the remnants of the 60s folk renaissance.
-It was years later while performing live on WWOZ in New Orleans that he caught his first break with a music publisher who heard the broadcast.
-Soon after, Younger began traveling to Nashville to record demos and his recordings reached the ear of Rodney Crowell.
-When Younger signed his first record deal, Crowell stepped in as producer and together they turned out Somethin’ In The Air in 1999.
+Born in Halifax, Nova Scotia, Mike Younger left home at the age of 17 and cut his teeth as a fledgling street performer in Toronto and Vancouver.
+At the age of 20, he headed to New York City to seek out the 60’s folk renaissance remnants.
+It was years later, while performing live on WWOZ in New Orleans, that he caught his first break with a music publisher who heard the broadcast.
+Soon after, Mike traveled to Nashville to record demos, and his recordings reached the ear of Rodney Crowell.
+When Mike signed his first record deal, Crowell stepped in as producer, and together they turned out Somethin’ In The Air in 1999.

 In 2001, Jim Dickinson started producing Mike’s second album, which never saw the light of day, as the record label collapsed before the record was completed.
 The original Memphis sessions featured rock legends Levon Helm on drums, Spooner Oldham on keyboard and organ, David Hood on bass, Jim Dickinson on piano, and his son Luther Dickinson on electric guitar.
 The tapes from that session fell into legal limbo and were lost for almost two decades.
 Now recovered, Burning The Bigtop Down was released August 27th 2021.